pwall567/kjson/CUSTOM.md

 Additional versions of the function take either a `KType` or a `KClass` as the first parameter, instead of using the type parameter.

+All of the target types (the second item of each of the mapping `Pair`s) **MUST** be derived types of the base type (in our example, `Person` and `Organization` are both derived types of `Party`).
+This can cause difficulties when using generic types &ndash; the type `Pair<Person, Int>` is considered a derived type of `Pair<Party, Int>` only because the `Pair` generic type declares its parameter with a "variance" of `out`, meaning that the parameter types themselves may be derived types of the upper bound type.
+When using `fromJSONPolymorphic` to distinguish between generic types, the type parameter must be declared with an `out` variance.

 2023-10-12